Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Background

 \subsection{Essentials on Frequency Division Multiple Access}

 Frequency Division Multiple Access (FDMA) is a similar MAC strategy to TDMA.
-The difference is that the channel is divided in non-overlapping frequency bands rather than divided in cyclically repeating time slots.
-FDMA can be implemented with guard bands to protect users from interference from Doppler spread.
-The frequency bands are assigned to users~\cite{Goldsmith05wireless}, so FDMA enables concurrent communication at the expense of decreased per-user bandwidth.
-Fig.~\ref{fig:fdma-diagram} illustrates its resource allocation in time-frequency domain.
+The difference is that the channel is divided in non-overlapping frequency bands rather than in cyclically repeating time slots.
+FDMA can be implemented with guard bands to protect users from interference from Doppler spread in the channel.
+The frequency bands are assigned to users~\cite{Goldsmith05wireless}, so FDMA enables concurrent communication at the expense of decreased per-user bandwidth (see Fig.~\ref{fig:fdma-diagram} for a sketch).

-Using FDMA in a broadcast-based network effectively requires full-duplex capabilities, which means the users must be capable of transmitting and receiving simultaneously.
-If a user does not support full-duplex operation, i.e. it may either transmit or receive but not both simultaneously, it cannot use FDMA effectively.
-Either it would miss all incoming packets while broadcasting, or it would be unable to transmit at all because it would always be busy receiving packets.
+Using FDMA in a broadcast-based network effectively requires full-duplex capabilities, which means the users must be capable of transmitting and receiving simultaneously (otherwise agents that are broadcasting would miss all incoming packets, or be unable to transmit at all because always busy receiving packets).

 FDMA by itself does not require clock synchronisation to be effective, so the agents may update asynchronously in an FDMA setup.
 However, full-duplex FDMA supports synchronous communication.
-As outlined in Section~\ref{sub:tdma}, synchronous communication depends on a distributed clock synchronisation algorithm, whose payload can be piggybacked on the DMPC packets.
+As outlined in Section~\ref{sub:tdma}, synchronous communication depends on a distributed clock synchronisation algorithm whose payload can be piggybacked on the DMPC packets.
 We therefore assume that the clocks are synced.